loganb2025/Chicham-Cognates/README.md

 # Chicham-Cognates
 I am an MA student at the University of New Mexico and this is my final project for my Data Science course.
 In this project I aim to use the Leipzig-Jakarta concept list to compare cognates across the four Chicham Languages.

+This README file includes my change log as well as my decisions for certain cognates or concept sets.
+All version files of my cognate judgements and cleaned data are provided in order to trace changes.
+My finalized csv files that are meant for data analysis and the finalized-cognates.csv as well as the phoneme-inventories.csv.
+All others are supplemental material

 Below is my change log which also contains my decision process on certian cognates